eddiedunnteaching/cit301/FinalProject.md

 3. We used a new option `--become` this tell `ansible` that we will need to elevate permissions (run `sudo`, ie need admin access) to run this command.

 If all goes well you should now have a running web server with the default page.
-Note you will need to modify the security groups to allow web traffic like you do in the actual lab instructions.
+Note you will need to modify the AWS security group to allow web traffic like you did in the actual lab instructions.

 ![apache default](./images/apache_default.png)

 You can also do things like copy files to remote systems.
-Again like in the actual lab instructions let's create a simple `Hello World` html file in our project directory.
+Again like in the actual lab instructions let's create a simple `Hello World` html file in our project directory on our local computer.

 `index.html`
 ```html